dannynpham/avail-challenge/README.md

 - The component should be reusable.
 It should be possible to have multiple instances of the component on the same page
 - Document your component in `SOLUTION.md`

-### Stretch goals:

-- Integrate with a free 3rd party API (e.g. Twilio) to send and verify a PIN code via SMS
-- End-to-end test coverage using Cypress.io
-- Refactor existing code to be more re-usable

 ### Conventions:

 - We believe in TDD and good unit test coverage